ajimenezh/CarND-MPC/README.md

 ## Model

-The state of the car is composed, first of all, by the position (x, y) and the orientation of the car psi.
+The state of the car is composed of, first of all, the position (x, y) and the orientation of the car, psi.
 Additionally, we need the velocity v.
 Also, we need to consider the error in the state, cte, which is the distance of the vehicle from the trajectory, and epsi, which is the difference of the vehicle orientation and trajectory orientation.

 There are two actuators, the throttle and the steering of the vehicle, with which we can control the velocity and orientation.